mariamnassar19/ML-project/README.md

 **Difficulty Prediction:** The trained model evaluates and classifies the difficulty level of French texts, optimizing learning paths for users at various proficiency levels.

+###### Data Preparation

+For LogoRank, effective data preparation is crucial for training our models to accurately predict the difficulty level of French texts.
+Below is an overview of our data preparation process:
+**Data Augmentation**

+To enhance the robustness of our models and increase the diversity of our training examples, we implemented a data augmentation strategy.
+Our approach involved the following steps:

+- 1. Sentence Swapping: Each sentence in the dataset was swapped within its document while preserving the original structure of the text.
+This method maintains the semantic integrity of the document and ensures that the augmented sentences retain the same difficulty level as the original.

+- 2. Appending Augmented Data: Each swapped sentence was then appended to the training dataset as a new data point.
+This effectively increased the size of our training dataset, allowing our models to learn from a broader array of sentence structures and contexts without introducing label noise.

+**Rationale**

+The decision not to clean the data was based on an initial assessment which suggested that the dataset was already in good form without major inconsistencies or errors.
+This approach allowed us to focus our efforts on model training and refinement.

+Through this data preparation process, we aimed to create a training environment that mimics real-world applications, where the variety of text structures and contexts is vast.
+This method prepares our models to perform well across different styles and complexities of French texts.

 ### 3.3 Not Good Model - Feature Extraction and Difficulty Prediction with Camembert
 #### 3.3.1 Overview